Integral Formulas for Vector Signal Tensor Products: Background

 \citet{luo2024enabling} originally proposed to use a method based on Fast Fourier Transform to estimate the triple integral defining the GTP.
-Instead, \citet{xie2025the} proposed to use a spherical $t$-design~\cite{mclaren1963optimal, hardin1996mclaren}, namely a finite set of points $\left\{\hat{r}_i, i=1,\dots, N\right\}\in\mathbb{S}^{2}$ on the sphere such that for any polynomial $P:\mathbb{S}^{2}\mapsto \mathbb{C}$ of degree $t$, \bea \frac{1}{N}\sum_{i=1}^{N}P(\hat{r}_i) = \int_{\mathbb{S}^{2}} P(\hat{r})\mathrm{d}\mu_{\mathbb{S}^2}(\hat{r})\,. \eea Remarking that the spherical harmonics $Y_{lm}$ are uniform polynomials of degree $l$, it suffices to use a spherical $(l_1+l_2+l_3)$-design to evaluate the triple integral.
-Given that a spherical $L$-design contains roughly $\mathcal{O}(L^2)$ points~\cite{mclaren1963optimal}, \citet{xie2025the} estimate the runtime of the GTP with this evaluation method to be $\mathcal{O}(L^2\log(L))$ for a single triplet of irreps $l_1=l_2=l_3=L$.
+Instead, \citet{xie2025the} proposed to use a spherical $t$-cubature~\cite{mclaren1963optimal, hardin1996mclaren, Womersley2018,PRICE2024113109}, namely a finite set of points $\left\{\hat{r}_i\right\}_{1\leq i\leq N}\in\mathbb{S}^{2}$ on the sphere with associated weights ${\left\{w_i\right\}_{1\leq i\leq N}\in\mathbb{R}}$ such that for any polynomial $P:\mathbb{S}^{2}\mapsto \mathbb{C}$ of degree $t$, \bea \sum_{i=1}^{N} w_i P(\hat{r}_i) = \int_{\mathbb{S}^{2}} P(\hat{r})\mathrm{d}\mu_{\mathbb{S}^2}(\hat{r})\,. \eea Remarking that the spherical harmonics $Y_{lm}$ are uniform polynomials of degree $l$, it suffices to use a spherical $(l_1+l_2+l_3)$-cubature to evaluate the triple integral.
+Given that a spherical $L$-cubature contains roughly $\mathcal{O}(L^2)$ points~\cite{mclaren1963optimal}, \citet{xie2025the} estimate the runtime of the GTP with this evaluation method to be $\mathcal{O}(L^2\log(L))$ for a single triplet of irreps $l_1=l_2=l_3=L$.
 The authors also propose an evaluation method based on the fast spherical transform algorithm of \citet{healy2003ffts} with a similar runtime for a single triplet but yielding an improved asymptotic runtime in the case of multiple input and output irreps which we discuss in Section~\ref{sec: expressivity}.

-From the definition of the Gaunt coefficients and the symmetry property of the Clebsch-Gordan coefficient of Eq.~\eqref{eq:cg-coef-sym}, one clearly sees that $\tilde{G}^{l_3}_{l_1, l_2} =0$ whenever the triplet $l_1+l_2+l_3$ is odd.
+From the definition of the Gaunt coefficients and the symmetry property of the Clebsch-Gordan coefficient of Eq.~\eqref{eq:cg-coef-sym}, one clearly sees that $\tilde{G}^{l_3}_{l_1, l_2} =0$ whenever $l_1+l_2-l_3$ is odd.
 Consequently, the GTP fails to reproduce the CGTP for anti-symmetric cases.